How do I report injured or dead wildlife?

 Requests for Emergency Snow Removal: All requests for emergency snowplowing should go to the Jefferson County Sheriff’s Office.
 If the request is valid, they will notify the Road & Bridge Division and will respond as soon as possible.

 Snow Removal on Ranch-Owned Property: The Ken-Caryl Ranch Metropolitan District Parks Department is responsible for snow removal on Ranch-owned property.
 Parks crews are dispatched when snow begins to accumulate on sidewalks and roads.
 The snow removal plan consists of two phases.
-If you have any questions or you feel an area has not been addressed according to the following plan, please contact Parks Director Allen Rogers at 720-599-3269.
+If you have any questions or you feel an area has not been addressed according to the following plan, please contact Parks Director Pat Malloy at 303-979-1876, ext.
+300.

 Who collects my trash?